dart-archive/www.dartlang.org/src/site/articles/feet_wet_streams/index.markdown

 ---
 layout: default
-title: "Getting your feet wet with Streams"
+title: "Getting Your Feet Wet With Streams"
 description:
   Learn how to consume single subscriber and broadcast streams, with real-world uses.